-The Louvre taken from the courtyard
+The Louvre photographed from the courtyard

 Pont Alexandre III

 Pont Alexandre III is the most ornate bridge in Paris.
 It’s painted a pastel blue hue and is decorated with grandiose lampposts, cherubs and nymphs.
 Standing on the left bank of the river with the bridge in the background makes for a beautiful photo.
+Another great frame is with the Eifel Tower in the background.
+I especially love coming here to watch the sunset over the city.

-Eiffel Tower taken from Place de Trocadéro
+The Eiffel Tower from Place de Trocadéro

 Atop Notre Dame